HeroicMuffin/escape-room/README.md

 Bash Escape Room
 ================
-The Bash Escape Room is a Docker based excercise (dont worry, well learn much more about Docker a bit later).
+The Bash Escape Room is a Docker based excercise.

 In order to start the game: